William Edward Sanders: First World War

 During the early part of the First World War, Sanders worked as second mate on Moeraki.
 He also sat for his master's certificate, passing with honours on 7 November 1914.
 He was discharged from Moeraki in December and applied for the Royal Naval Reserve (RNR).
 However, he was not called up and in the interim served as a Merchant Navy officer on the troopships Willochra and Tofua.
 After Sanders' repeated pleas to authorities, eventually in June 1915 the New Zealand High Commissioner wrote to the Admiralty in support of his efforts to join the RNR.
 This advocacy was presumably successful for in December 1915 he found passage on a steamer bound to Glasgow via the Atlantic.
 He reached the United Kingdom on 17 April 1916 and made his way to London where, two days after his arrival, he was appointed an acting sub-lieutenant in the RNR.

 After completing a three-month junior officer's course at the training facility HMS Excellent on Whale Island, Sanders was granted a position on Helgoland, a Q-ship operating against German submarines in the Western Approaches.
 Q-ships were merchant ships crewed by Navy personnel and bearing hidden weaponry.
 When attacked by U-boats, a portion of the ship's crew (referred to as a panic party) would appear to evacuate the vessel, sometimes setting smoke fires to simulate damage.
-This would encourage its attacker to approach and when the U-boat was close enough, the Q-ship's guns would be revealed and open fire, targeting the approaching submarine.
+This would encourage its attacker to approach and when the U-boat was close enough, the Q-ship's guns would be revealed and open fire on the approaching submarine.

 Helgoland was a Dutch brigantine armed with 12-pounder guns and a machine gun.
-Sanders, second in command to fellow New Zealander Lieutenant A.D.
-Blair, helped oversee its conversion to a Q-ship.
+Sanders, second in command to fellow New Zealander Lieutenant A. D. Blair, helped oversee its conversion to a Q-ship.
 On its first patrol in September 1916, his ship participated in two actions against U-boats and, on its second the following month, it again encountered U-boats on two occasions.
 During the first engagement, Helgoland was becalmed due to lack of wind, without engines and extremely vulnerable.
 With limited manoeuvrability and with the attacking U-boat content to fire on the ship from a distance, Helgoland was forced to reveal its identity early in the action.
 The U-boat was able to get away but not without first firing two torpedoes which passed harmlessly under Helgoland.
 In the second engagement, Helgoland came to the assistance of a steamer being attacked by a U-boat.
 In doing so, Sanders had to expose himself to gunfire in order to remove a jammed screen obscuring the ship's gun.